Pythian Games: The Pythionikoi as a source of information

 Pindar worked on lyric poetry.
 The largest part of his surviving works is the Victory Odes (Epinikia), chorus songs to be sung in the homeland of the winner of the Games upon his return.

 The Greek aristocracy of the first half of the 5th century BC, mainly the tyrants of Sicily and the conservative aristocracy of Aegina, constituted the clientele of the poet.
 Thus, his Odes of Victory reflect the aristocratic ideals which were losing ground so fast.

 The winner's laudation is reinforced by adding mythological details.
 However, a prerequisite for understanding and cherishing the poems is a well-educated audience.
 The poet uses his work not only to speak of the victory won by his client and his family, but also to accentuate the family's history and its connections all over Greece.

 Based on the surviving 12 Pythian Victory odes and the information they describe a list of the known winners and the events they won can be established:

 In 498 B.C.
 Hippokles from Thessaly won at the children's diaulos (10th Pythionicus).

 In 490 B.C.
 Midas from Akragas won at the musical contests as a flute player (12th Pythionicus).

 In 486 B.C.
 Megakles from Athens won at the chariot racing (7th Pythionicus).

 In 475 (?) and in 474(?)
 B.C.
 Hieron of Syracuse won the chariot racing (2nd Pythionicus).

 In 474 Thrasydaeus from Thebes won at the children's stadium (11th Pythionicus) and Telesikrates from Cyrene won at the armed race (9th Pythionicus).

 In 470 B.C.
 Hieron from Aetna won at the chariot racing (1st Pythinicus).

 In 462/1 B.C.
 Arkesilaus from Cyrene won at the chariot racing (4th and 5th Pythionikoi).

-In 446 BCE Aristomenes of Aegea won the boys' wrestling contest (8th Pythianicus).
+In 446 B.C.
+Aristomenes of Aegea won the boys' wrestling contest (8th Pythianicus).

-Modern Day Pythian Games
+Modern day Pythian Games

 Since the official end of the ancient Pythian Games there have been several attempts at its revival.
-Recently, Bijender Goel has founded a modern global Pythian Games inspired by the Ancient Pythian Games.
+Recently, indian Bijender Goel has founded a modern global Pythian Games inspired by the Ancient Pythian Games.
 These games will be focused not only on athletics but on celebrating culture, heritage, music, dance, and art.